Bold, St Helens: History

 The 150th anniversary event of the Liverpool and Manchester Railway and the Rainhill Trials was held on the extensive rail sidings at Bold in May 1980.
 The event featured a working replicas of Stephenson's Rocket and Sans Pareil, a tilting train and a selection of main line railway locomotives.
 Bold Colliery was the last coal mine in Britain to use steam locomotives, ending the practice in the autumn of 1982.

+There are proposals for a garden village of 3,000 houses at Bold Forest to the south of St Helens Junction station.

 Economy

 The Bold area was the site of Bold Colliery, with Bold A and B Power Stations on adjacent land.
 These power stations had a total electricity generating capacity of 300 megawatts (MW).
 At the time of completion, between 1958 and 1960, they were the largest such generating facility in the north west.
 The colliery and power stations are now closed, with the latter site redeveloped for housing and the creation of public open spaces.
 Other industry in the area included a large engineering works which is now an industrial estate.

 Bold A and B Power Stations were coal fired, with a direct coal conveyor belt link from a washery at the colliery.
 This fed either directly to coal bunkers in both stations or to a stocking area.
 The extensive rail sidings were utilised for coal delivery, either from Bold Colliery or from other collieries via the main Liverpool to Manchester Lines.
 The coal from Bold Colliery was deep mined and therefore costly to recover.
 In later years, due to commercial reasons, the main coal supply became mostly by road from either Yorkshire or Scotland.

 The 'A' power station had an installed capacity of 120 MW.
 It consisted of four 30 MW two-cylinder turbines/alternators manufactured by Metropolitan-Vickers and Associated Electrical Industries (AEI).
 No.3 M/C was installed with the first direct water-cooled alternator.
 Steam was supplied from four Yarrow & Co. coal-fired boilers with tangentially fired tilting pulverized fuel burners, with 3no type LM13 table mills made by ICL of Derby.

 The 'B' power station was installed with three 60 MW machines (equalling 180 MW total capacity).
 It used a central unit control system with the turbine/hydrogen cooled alternators manufactured by the General Electric Company (GEC).
 As with 'A' power station, no.3 alternator was a prototype direct water-cooled machine.
 The coolant water was fed via glass tubes on the three-phase connections.
 Each unit had boilers manufactured by John Thompson of Wolverhampton, each using two suction ball mills each with two exhausters, these feeding to twelve front wall pulverized fuel burners.
 The boilers fed steam at 900 psi/900 degrees Fahrenheit directly to each turbine/alternator.